Strawhorse/Webcrawler/README.md

 # Webcrawler
- Webcrawler with simple search fiunction for keywords and hyperlinks built in Java 17
+ Webcrawler with simple search function for keywords and hyperlinks built in Java 17 and jsoup package

 No workaround for site protection from spiders, something that could be dealt with later